jiakuan/wise-persist/README.md

 }
 ```

-Firstly, we need to extend the AbstractDao class for every DAO class.
+In the example above, we need to extend the AbstractDao class for every DAO class firstly.

 In public DAO methods, we could just use `em()` to get the current available entity manager instance.